IbrahimAL22/translation_project/README.md

 ## Project Overview

 The model was fine-tuned on a dataset specifically curated for translating Arabizi to English.
-This dataset contains 709 lines of text, with columns for Arabizi (`tounsi`) and the corresponding English translation (`english`).
+This dataset contains about 1300 lines of text, with columns for Arabizi (`tounsi`) and the corresponding English translation (`english`).

 ## Example Translation